 Many children love to sit back and watch their favorite teams play sports on TV with their dads.
 For Father’s Day this year, one of the best handmade Father’s Day gifts you can present is a customized snack mix, wrapped up in these sports-themed cello bags.
 Buy dad’s favorite snacks at the grocery store, and then fill up 10 bags with a combination of the snacks.
 Consider getting things like popcorn, chips, chocolate candy, jelly beans, nuts and pretzels.
 Seal the bags tightly with a ribbon, and then have your child present them to his dad on Father’s Day.
 Everyone can share them together while they watch TV and cheer on their favorite team.

-For a dad who is handy with tools, one great idea for a handmade Father’s Day gift is a nail and screw organizer.
+For a dad who is handy with tools, consider customizing a nail and screw organizer.
 Your child can make one using this 6-section wood tray with handles.
 To start, have your child paint the wood tray a color that he likes, or finish it with wood stain.
 Then, fill in each section with hardware that will be useful to his dad while he builds: nails, screws, bolts, nuts, washers, screw anchors and more.

 If you want your child to make a handmade gift for his or her dad this year, check out the selection of supplies from Paper Mart.
 There are many products to make inspired personalized, DIY gifts that dad will find useful and meaningful.
 If you’ve already bought a gift, Paper Mart can help, too, with a wide selection of gift bags, boxes, and wraps to make the gift seem festive and fun.